• English

 The pairing QR is intentionally short-lived and one-time-use.
 That keeps the pairing flow simple without leaving a reusable open window behind.

 If it expires, just run `npx vibelet` again on your computer and scan the fresh QR code.
-If this phone was already paired before, reconnecting from the saved daemon entry may still work.
+If this phone was already paired before, reconnecting from the saved device entry may still work.

-Use `npx vibelet --local` when your phone and computer are already on the same LAN and you do not want Vibelet to use the default remote tunnel for that run.
+Use `npx vibelet --access=local` when your phone and computer are already on the same LAN and you do not want Vibelet to use the default remote tunnel for that run.

 Use plain `npx vibelet` when you want the QR code to be remote-ready by default.
 That is the better default when you are not sure whether the phone will stay on the same local network.